-The human rights of migrants in the context of return
+Expert meeting on the human rights of migrants in the context of return, 6 March 2018

-On 6 March 2018, the Office of the United Nations High Commissioner for Human Rights (OHCHR) organized a one-day expert meeting on the theme "The human rights of migrants in the context of return".
+On 6 March 2018, OHCHR organized a one-day expert meeting on the theme "The human rights of migrants in the context of return".
 This expert meeting sought to explore human rights protection gaps for migrants in the context of State return policies and procedures, including both forced return ('expulsion', 'deportation') as well as 'voluntary' return practices.

 More than 40 experts engaged in this discussion, including academics, representatives from philanthropic and non-governmental organizations, regional networks, National Human Rights Institutions, independent experts and mandate holders of the UN system, and representatives of international humanitarian and human rights organizations.

 Please see the informal summary below for more information about the content and outcomes of the discussion.

 In the course of the expert meeting, participants provided a wealth of research findings, academic studies, and first-hand accounts of the experiences of migrants in return procedures.
 These led to a number of suggestions and recommendations for further action, which have been reflected in OHCHR's Key Messages on the human rights of migrants in the context of return:

 - Non-refoulement and collective expulsion.
 The principle of non-refoulement and the prohibition of arbitrary or collective expulsion comprise customary norms of international law and apply to all human beings at all times, including to all migrants, regardless of their migratory status.
 States, therefore, have an obligation to ensure that no person is returned to a place where there are substantial grounds to believe that he or she would be at risk of torture or other cruel, inhuman, or degrading treatment or punishment, or other serious human rights violations, including enforced disappearance, serious forms of discrimination and arbitrary interference with the right to a family and private life.